MaheshSuthar01/MaheshSuthar01/README.md

-<h1>WELCOME!!!
+<h1 align="center">WELCOME!!!
 To My Git Hub Account </h1>
 <p>
    Hi, i'm Mahesh, a passionate self-taught upcoming full stack web developer.
 Skilled in Team Motivation, Management, and Leadership.
 Strong operations professional with a Bachelor of Technology - BCA focused in Web-Development from GD Memorial College where I am learning how to apply critical thinking and problem-solving strategies to today’s complex problems.
 </p>

-● If you are interested in contacting me please [Email](maheshsuthar95888@gmail.com), or feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mahesh-suthar-934085206/).
+• If you are interested in contacting me please [Email](maheshsuthar95888@gmail.com), or feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mahesh-suthar-934085206/).

-● Finding creative solutions to problems is something I have always enjoyed
+• Finding creative solutions to problems is something I have always enjoyed

-● I’m looking to collaborate on open source projects
+• I’m looking to collaborate on open source projects

 ###